PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter03/P24_StreamsAndVirtualThreads_CT/README.md

-# Combining newVirtualThreadPerTaskExecutor() and streams:
+# Challenge time
-Write several examples that introduce how Java stream pipelines can be combined with the newVirtualThreadPerTaskExecutor() executor.
+Based on the previous example, come up with some examples that collect only the `Future` instances that have completed exceptionally.